ruxunderscore/PoE2litefilter-Dev/README.md

 ## **QUICK START:**

 This is an "ItemFilter" - a script for the game Path of Exile 2 (not PoE1!).
 It highlights valuable items, and enhances gameplay comfort and experience.
 This is _NOT_ a hack/mod.
 It written using the official POE filter domain language.
-This script (NeverSink's Filter) is shipped on the console versions of the game.

 This is my full filter for PoE2 and a successor to my initial lite-filter.